awsdocs/aws-snowball-developer-guide/doc_source/data-protection-device.md

 ## Validating NFC Tags<a name="nfc-validation"></a>

-Snowball Edge devices have three options for device configurations\.
-Snowball Edge Compute Optimized devices \(with or without the GPU\) have NFC tags built into them\.
+Snowball Edge Compute Optimized and Snowball Edge Storage Optimized \(for data transfer\) devices have NFC tags built into them\.
 You can scan these tags with the AWS Snowball Edge Verification App, available on Android\.
 Scanning and validating these NFC tags can help you verify that your device has not been tampered with before you use it\.

 Validating NFC tags includes using the Snowball Edge client to generate a device\-specific QR code to verify that the tags you're scanning are for the right device\.